BranMerx/BranMerx/README.md

-👋 Hi, I’m Brandon!
+# 👋 Hi, I’m Brandon!

+## About Me
-  About: I am currently a junior in University studying Computer Science with a concentration in computational intelligence.
-I work in the financial industry but will be looking to break into the tech field once I graduate.
+I recently graduated with a Bachelor of Science in Computer Science with a concentration in Computational Intelligence.
+I currently work in the financial industry and am transitioning into the tech field, where I’m looking for opportunities in software development, full stack engineering, and technology-driven problem solving.

-- 👀 I’m interested in developing my skills in multiple programming languages from front-end developing to back-end developing.
-- 🌱 I’m currently learning to improve my Java, JavaScript, Python, and SQL.
-After more of a mastery I will be pursuing Kotlin and Ruby.
-- ⚡ Fun fact: I really enjoy reading books, exercising, and learning new languages (currently speak English, Spanish, German and am currently learning French).
+I enjoy building applications that combine clean user experiences with efficient backend systems, and I’m continuously expanding my technical skill set through personal projects and hands-on development.

+## Technical Interests
+- Full Stack Development
+- Backend Development
+- Database Design & Cloud Technologies
+- Artificial Intelligence & Computational Intelligence

+## Currently Improving
+- Java
+- Python
+- JavaScript
+- SQL
+- React
+- Cloud & Database Technologies

+## Goals
+I’m actively seeking opportunities where I can contribute, continue learning, and grow as a software engineer while building impactful technology solutions.

 <!---
 BranMerx/BranMerx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.